Table of Contents

 - Medication side effects are intolerable.
 Many of the medications used to treat mental health disorders carry potential side effects.
 These can range in severity and may include such adverse effects as weight gain, nausea, dizziness, constipation, sexual dysfunction, loss of appetite, sleep disturbance, and stomach issues.

 - Poor therapeutic alliance.
-The relationship between a patient and the psychiatrist or therapist can be influential in patient treatment compliance.
+The relationship between a patient and the psychiatrist or therapist can be influential in inpatient treatment compliance.
 When that relationship is poor, it can result in a breakdown in the patient-provider dynamic.
-This can be caused by a doctor’s lack of listening to the patient, or explaining treatment clearly to them.
+This can be caused by a doctor’s lack of listening to the patient or explaining treatment clearly to them.

 - Anosognosia.
 The term anosognosia indicates the patient seems unaware that they are sick or that they are in need of medication.
 They simply do not perceive the illness.
 According to Xavier Amador, Ph.D., who spoke at a convention for the National Alliance for the Mentally Ill, “People will come up with illogical and even bizarre explanations for symptoms and life circumstances stemming from their illness.”